-A consumer proposal must provide a “greater financial recovery” for your unsecured creditors when compared to the “financial recovery” the unsecured creditors receive in a personal bankruptcy.
-The “greater financial recovery” offered to creditors in a consumer proposal may include one or more of the following:
+A consumer proposal is likely to be accepted by your unsecured creditors as it provides a “greater financial recovery” for your unsecured creditors than they would receive if you file a personal bankruptcy.
+When we use the term “greater financial recovery” it could include one or more of the following:

 - a one-time lump sum payment

 - distributing payments to your unsecured creditors more frequently than in a bankruptcy